 Having a higher credit score may result in a lower interest rate on your car loan, which can save you money in the long run.
 If you have a lower credit score, you may still be able to get a car loan, but you may have to pay a higher interest rate.

 In addition to your credit score, lenders will also consider other factors when deciding whether to approve your car loan, such as your income, employment history, and debt-to-income ratio.
 Work on improving your credit score and financial situation before applying for a car loan to increase your chances of getting approved and getting a good interest rate.

 Find Out Your Credit Score Before Buying a Car

 Your credit score is the number associated with ‘bad’ or ‘good’ credit and it heavily weights your payment history and other information on your credit report.

 Before you even begin looking up cars and driving to dealerships over the weekend, you need to know your credit score so you can know what to expect before speaking with a sales agent.
 It also helps you stay on budget right from the very beginning.

 Car loan rates vary greatly depending on what credit score you have.
-So before you start eyeing up $30,000 cars, assuming you can afford the payments, know what credit range your FICO scores are in.
+So, before you start eyeing up $30,000 cars, assuming you can afford the payments, know what credit range your FICO scores are in.

 Don’t just order one of them and assume it will be the same as the other two.
 It very well may not be!
-In fact, one credit reporting agency may have information about you that is completely different from what the other two have.
+In fact, one credit reporting agency may have information about you that is entirely different from what the other two have.
 If that’s the case, verify that the information is correct.